guillermo-fernandez07/stream-game-alerts/README.md

 # stream-game-alerts
-Alerts for indie game developers to know when someone is playing their game.
+Alerts for indie game developers to know when someone is playing their game using the Twitch API.